0xAlighieri/ethentic-blender-lambda-render/README.md

 # Blender

-Docker container to run blender renders in cloud functions
+Docker container to run blender renders in AWS Lambda

 ## Emulating the lambda